devgeniem/docker-wordpress-development/README.md

 This is development version of our [wordpress docker image](https://github.com/devgeniem/docker-wordpress) with xdebug enabled and opcache disabled.

 ## Options
-If you want to use xdebug in remote you can set your ip address in `XDEBUG_REMOTE_HOST`.
+If you want to use xdebug trace in your local editor you can set your ip address in `XDEBUG_REMOTE_HOST`.
 ```
-XDEBUG_REMOTE_HOST # Default: ''
+XDEBUG_REMOTE_HOST # Default: '127.0.0.1'
 ```